ChainsQueenEth/vrspace/README.md

 ### Hero Section

-The hero section introduces VR Studio with a captivating background image, a welcoming message, and a call-to-action button.
+The hero section introduces VR Space with a captivating background image, a welcoming message, and a call-to-action button.
 This section is designed to grab the visitor’s attention and encourage them to explore more.

 ### About Section

-In this section, visitors can learn more about VR Studio, its mission, and its values.
+In this section, visitors can learn more about VR Space, its mission, and its values.
 It includes text content and images arranged in a clean and engaging layout.

 ### Services Section

-This section showcases the various services offered by VR Studio.
+This section showcases the various services offered by VR Space.
 Each service is represented with an icon, a title, and a brief description.
 The services are laid out in a grid format for easy readability.

 ### Creations Section

-The Creations section highlights the studio’s portfolio with a gallery of work.
+The Creations section highlights the space’s portfolio with a gallery of work.
 Each creation is presented with an image and a title.
 The gallery is divided into two containers, each holding four items, ensuring a balanced and aesthetically pleasing layout.
 The images have hover effects for interactivity, and there are separate images for desktop and mobile views.

 ### Footer